-For Caminada and many of his ilk, authentic means working sustainably and sourcing locally, using products that are grown organically within a short distance of their restaurants.
+For Andreas and many of his ilk, authentic means working sustainably and sourcing locally, using products that are grown organically within a short distance of their restaurants.

-Caminada currently has four restaurants.
-Two of his establishments are called IGNIV, one of which is located in Badrutt’s Palace Hotel.
+He currently has six restaurants.
+Four of his establishments are called IGNIV, one of which is located in Badrutt’s Palace Hotel (the others are in Bad Ragaz, Zürich and Bangkok).
 He also has a restaurant with rooms in the tiny Swiss town of Fürstenau, called Casa Caminada, and his flagship next door, Schauenstein Schloss Restaurant Hotel, which holds three Michelin stars, where he is planning to grow everything himself one day, he declares.

 “You need to challenge yourself to realise your ambitions and dreams”

-“I want the castle to be entirely self-sufficient,” announces Caminada.
+“I want the castle to be entirely self-sufficient,” he announces.
 “We have enough farmland; we have the knowledge and we have the technology – we just need to get on and do it.
 Yes, it will be a challenge, but you need to challenge yourself to realise your ambitions and dreams,” he reasons.

 Half the dishes on the menu at his castle in the Swiss Alps are made only with vegetables (the majority of which are grown in his gardens and greenhouses), with meat – and local meat at that, including deer, game and pigeon – used occasionally.
 Fish comes from Swiss mountain lakes – notably from nearby Walensee, where he also sources his caviar harvested from white lake fish.
 The restaurant uses 100 per cent renewable energy, making use of hydropower, and produce arrives in reusable packaging (baskets and glass) with the rest collected by a local company that converts it into more renewable energy.